 - Build resumes for future education and career opportunities

-All applicants must be at least 16 years of age by June 20, have at least one year of school left to complete, and qualify for free or reduced-cost lunch.
+All applicants must be at least 16 years of age by Mon., June 19, have at least one year of school left to complete, and meet the household income requirement defined in the supplemental application.

 Applications will be accepted Jan.
 1 – April 1, 2017.
 All interested students should submit the following to be considered for employment:

 - Brief essay (150-word minimum) detailing why you are interested in becoming an intern at Phipps